Chart Color Schemes

 Darlington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 13 projects that are expected to have an impact on the area.
-Notable projects include the University of Sydney Campus Transformation, Redfern North Eveleigh Paint Shop Sub-Precinct (formerly Clothing Store), University of Sydney Biomedical Accelerator (SBA), and Royal Prince Alfred Hospital Redevelopment.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects that could affect the region.
+Notable initiatives include the University of Sydney Campus Transformation, Redfern North Eveleigh Paint Shop Sub-Precinct, University of Sydney Biomedical Accelerator (SBA), and Royal Prince Alfred Hospital Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.